chalk-it-up/slate/source/includes/event/3_search.md

 Parameter | Description
 --------- | -----------
-province_id | Filters events to a single province (should always be used) tag | Only return events matching the given tag day | Filter events to a specified day of the week (E.g. "fri")
+org_id | Filters events to a single organisation (used when listing for charities or schools) province_id | Filters events to a single province (should always be used) tag | Only return events matching the given tag day | Filter events to a specified day of the week (E.g. "fri")